Luden/greek-to-me/README.md

 ## Requirements
 - [Python](https://www.python.org) 3.9 or any [latest release](https://www.python.org/ftp/python/3.12.4/python-3.12.4-amd64.exe).
 Don’t forget to add it to PATH.
-- ~12gb of free space on disk
+- ~12gb of free space on a disk drive
+- A decent GPU

 Everything else should be installed automatically with `install.cmd`
 - [FFmpeg](https://www.ffmpeg.org/)
 - [WhisperX](https://github.com/m-bain/whisperX)
-  - Requires a GPU with 10GB+ VRAM to run the best model.
+  - Requires a GPU with 10GB+ of memory to run the best model.
 Surely, everyone has one of those these days, right?
+  - By default, the model is selected according to your GPU memory amount.
 - [Argos](https://github.com/argosopentech/argos-translate)
   - Also requires a good GPU.
   - Not needed if you choose ChatGPT for translation.